Jango (TV series): Reception

 The Stage and Television Today criticised the show, writing, "The half-hour needs a dose of good comedy writing to make it work, because at present it is just feeble.
 A pity that delightful Moira Redmond cannot be featured in a programme of her own.
 She has an obvious feeling for a piquant comedy role, but cannot really make out with the present material."

+The Daily Telegraph said that the series offers a welcome change from the gun-slinging raincoated detectives of the past, noting that it showed that a crime series can be amusing as well as exciting.

+The Daily Mirror said that it blossomed onto the ITV screens in a good way.

+The Daily Mail said that the main character Jango has the makings of a likeable TV character.

 DVD release

 TV Brain/Kaleidoscope has released the one surviving episode of the series on DVD from their online DVD shopping website.